 When the news first broke that police had found a dog dead in a Forked River home, Elaine Buzzeo was upset.

 That upset quickly turned to anger, however, as the details became public: Ruger, a mixed breed dog, had been found dead in a crate and had apparently been dead for nearly a month.
-A 21-year-old Lacey woman, Megan Otte, had been arrested on charges she abandoned the dog and left it to die when she moved out of the home on Pensacola Road.
+A 21-year-old Lacey woman, Megan Otte, had been arrested and left it to die when she moved out of the home on Pensacola Road.

-Otte remains in the Ocean County Jail, Toms River, on charges of abandonment and animal cruelty, unable to post the $7,500 bail.
-The case is being investigated by the Ocean County Prosecutor's Office, which will have the choice to prosecute Otte or send the case back to the Lacey municipal court.
+Otte remains in the Ocean County Jail, Toms River, on charges of abandonment and animal cruelty, unable to post the $7,500 bail. by the Ocean County Prosecutor's Office, which will have the choice to prosecute Otte or send the case back to the Lacey municipal court.
 It is unknown how long that process might take.

 Concerned, however, that the situation will not receive the attention from the courts that she feels it should, Buzzeo has been trying to reach out to everyone connected with the case.